tpage99/wcpartners/src/pages/events/signup.md

 ## Music Therapy

-Our next Music Therapy 8-week session will start in November and will be a hybrid class with a limited amount of in-person seated participants and additional online participants (class total is capped at 10).
-In-person participants will need to follow mask and temperature screening protocols due to Covid-19 state of emergency.
+Our next Music Therapy 8-week session will start November 4th and will be online again due to the current guidance from DMH and local state and county officials.
+To learn more about music therapy and WC Partners' collaboration with the Center for Music Therapy and Wellness, please go here: [WC Partners and Center for Music Therapy and Wellness](/events/music-therapy).

 These classes are provided at no cost to individuals receiving services with WC Partners.
-To sign-up for this session or future sessions, [please visit our interest/waitlist form here](https://forms.office.com/Pages/ResponsePage.aspx?id=rHl3xfiVYUypCCivdEeGZlACl5a-Wa9GqWSl2_5J2o9UMDNZUTZNTFlSU1pJRURIUkVPOFNKTkVUVi4u).
+To sign-up for this session, [please visit our sign-up form here](https://forms.office.com/Pages/ResponsePage.aspx?id=rHl3xfiVYUypCCivdEeGZlACl5a-Wa9GqWSl2_5J2o9UMThXVDBSNk43OFg1RVI3MVNFVVA4VVk5VS4u).

-To learn more about music therapy and WC Partners' collaboration with the Center for Music Therapy and Wellness, please go here: [WC Partners and Center for Music Therapy and Wellness](/events/music-therapy)
+If you have questions or difficulties with signing up, [contact your Support Coordinator](/sc-contact/).